ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Global Shield Financing Facility

 **Image Description:**
-The image is a horizontal bar chart used in an annual development report to illustrate funding amounts for various trust funds and projects.

-Layout:
-- On the left side, there are five project or trust fund names listed vertically.
-- Corresponding horizontal bars extend to the right for each item, with different colors representing each project.
-- At the end of each bar, there is a numeric value that quantifies the funding amount, given in billions ("B").
+The image is a horizontal bar chart displaying five different financial contributions related to trust funds and financing facilities.
+The layout consists of a list of five items on the left side, each accompanied by a colored bar that extends horizontally to the right, illustrating the corresponding amount in billions (B) of dollars.
+The amounts are displayed at the end of each bar.

-Key elements and text:
+Key elements and text in the image include:

-1. "Multi-Donor Trust Fund for Co-financing of the Public Expenditure for Administrative Capacity Endurance in Ukraine Project" with an orange bar marked "16.7B".
+1. **Multi-Donor Trust Fund for Co-financing of the Public Expenditure for Administrative Capacity Endurance in Ukraine Project**
+   - Bar color: Orange
+   - Amount: 16.7B

-2. "Special Transfer to Ukraine Single Donor Trust Fund (SDTF)" with a green bar marked "1.7B".
+2. **Special Transfer to Ukraine Single Donor Trust Fund (SDTF)**
+   - Bar color: Green
+   - Amount: 1.7B

-3. "Multi-Donor Trust Fund for Co-financing of the Ukraine Second Economic Recovery Development Policy Program" with a blue bar marked "1.1B".
+3. **Multi-Donor Trust Fund for Co-financing of the Ukraine Second Economic Recovery Development Policy Program**
+   - Bar color: Blue
+   - Amount: 1.1B

-4. "Multi-Donor Trust Fund to Strengthen Ethiopia's Adaptive Safety Net" with a dark red bar marked "0.1B".
+4. **Multi-Donor Trust Fund to Strengthen Ethiopia's Adaptive Safety Net**
+   - Bar color: Dark Red/Magenta
+   - Amount: 0.1B

-5. "Global Shield Financing Facility" with a purple bar marked "0.1B".
+5. **Global Shield Financing Facility**

-The bars visually represent the size of funding for each project, with the Ukraine project for administrative capacity having the largest amount by a significant margin.
+   - Bar color: Purple
+   - Amount: 0.1B

+The chart visually emphasizes the largest amount allocated to the first fund related to Ukraine administrative capacity, with significantly smaller amounts for the other funds.
+This image likely appears in an annual development report to illustrate funding
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p66_img1.png)